jhaco/SMFile_Writer/README.md

 #### Usage:

 - Place the output files into the input folder and run the script.
-The default input folder is writeIn.
+The default input folder is `writeIn`.
 - Successfully converted files will be generated in the output folder.
-The default output folder is writeOut.
+The default output folder is `writeOut`.
 - If different folders are used, specify them by appending `--input inputfolder` and/or `--output outputfolder`.
         Example: `python smfile_writer.py --input inputfolder --output outputfolder`